strosi/frontend-mentor-challenges/junior/time-tracking-dashboard-main/README.md

 In this challenge I tried to:
 - use the fetch API to get data from JSON file;
 - show dynamic content on the page;
-- work with different radio buttons groups;
+- work with multiple radio buttons groups;
 - attach listneres to radio buttons;
 - use CSS animation.